rrra/www/content/post/2026/may-business-meeting-rescheduled.md

 bannerText = ":warning: May meetings rescheduled to May 12th :warning:" noindex = true
 +++
-Due to circumstances beyond our control
-RRRA's [May ARES Meeting][ares] and [May Business Meeting][club] at the [West Fargo Fire Department Headquarters][hq] have been rescheduled and will be held on May 12th.
+Due to circumstances beyond our control RRRA's [May Business Meeting][club] at the [West Fargo Fire Department Headquarters][hq] has been rescheduled and will be held on May 12th.

+:warning: All future scheduled [ARES Meetings](/dates/ares-meetings/) have been cancelled by {{< mailto KD0IOE >}}.

+ARES meeting announcements will be made during Emergency Services committee reports at business meetings.
+These ad hoc meetings will be held following business meetings when they are required.

 [ares]:  {{< relref "/calendar/2026/may-ares-meeting.md" >}}
 [club]: {{< relref "/calendar/2026/may-meeting.md" >}}